 6. The new Nikon D3200 records 1080p Full-HD video at 24 or 30 fps and it includes a HDMI jack, making it easy to show images and video directly on an HDTV.
 The auto-focus (AF) system works full-time during video recording, which helps beginners shoot the sharpest video possible, even when the subject (or subjects) are moving.

 7. To keep pace with the popularity of social media and its instant communication requirement, Nikon offers an optional WU-1a Wireless Mobile Adapter for the D3200.
 Photos can be shared immediately with this wireless capability, speeding images to anyone with a mobile device, such as smartphones and tablets.
 The photographer can also preview the image he or she is about to shoot with a family member or friend, and even control the camera remotely.
+If we compare the size, D3200 is slightly compact than D3500 and so its light weight.

 This is just the beginning of a long list of value features that make the Nikon D3200 not only a worthy replacement of the D3100, but also an excellent choice for a wide range of entry-level and upgrading DSLR buyers.